Was (novel): Plot summary

+Told in alternating, non-chronological chapters, the novel is separated into three parts: "Winter Kitchen", "Summer Kitchen", and "Oz Circle".
+The story follows three characters, each connected to the story of The Wizard of Oz, and how they are all connected to one another without even realizing it.

-The novel is separated into three parts, "Winter Kitchen", "Summer Kitchen", and "Oz Circle".
-The primary focus is on Jonathan, a gay actor with AIDS who goes on a obsessed pilgrimage of sorts to Manhattan, Kansas, and on the "real" (in the novel) Dorothy.
+The primary focus is on Jonathan, a gay actor with AIDS who goes on a obsessed pilgrimage of sorts to Manhattan, Kansas, in search of the "real" Dorothy.